 Installed on every inch of the gallery walls, the prints have a magnetic visual power that draws the viewer’s eyes to the bold forms and color on display.
 With so many small individual images on a large wholesome entity, it is almost impossible to comprehend the bigger picture.
 Focusing on the individual images is the only way a viewer can enjoy these numerous private moments.

-McGinley is known for previous works in outdoor photography, but this indoor project not only showcases a classical context of himself but of his models too.
-In 2010, he unveiled his desire to use black and white as is evident in the work Everybody Knows This is Nowhere.
+McGinley is known for previous works in outdoor photography, but this indoor project not only showcases a classical context of himself but his models too.
+In 2010, he unveiled his desire to use black and white, as is evident in the work Everybody Knows This is Nowhere.
 Although he still will not let go of the sense for the historical, he subverts it in a way that sells it as brand new.
 Everybody loves candy and knowing this, McGinley uses candy-colored backgrounds in his work.
-This aspect, plus the fact that the vinyl prints have a poster-style appearance, gives pop art quality to the already inviting images.
+Besides the fact that the vinyl prints have a poster-style appearance, this aspect gives pop art quality to the already inviting images.

 Yearbook was born out of the omnivorous attitude of the artist that makes all manner of art presentations appealing.
 He is brave enough to explore visual culture that was previously the reserve of photographic history, subway advertisements, and nude vintage magazines.

 Exhibition video, Team Gallery, 2014

 In a sense, the viewer can pinpoint the artwork’s academic perspective, but why does the project portray a sense of intuitive sense of humanity?
 Started in 2008, the yearbook project came before Instagram, and it is quite provoking how for three years, it celebrated, categorized and compartmentalized the carnal.
 It stands out as an art piece that is interwoven into the soul of the artist owing to the fact that past works by McGinley have no borderline between private and public.